Autodesk-Forge/forge-tutorial-postman/ModelDerivative_03/instructions/task-2.md

     2. **Task 2 - Upload Source File to OSS > PUT Third Part to OSS**.

-    If you followed the instructions properly, you should see a screen similar to the following, when you click the **Environment quick look** icon.
+    You should see a screen similar to the following, when you click the **Environment quick look** icon.

     ![Variables with Object Keys for Part Files](../images/task3-part_file_object_keys.png "Variables with Object Keys for Part Files")